Conduit-BTC/conduit-commerce-coordinator/README.md

 Conduit's primary task-at-hand is to transform MedusaJS into a Nostr Commerce Coordinator.
 Currently, this implementation is a work-in-progress.

-We're using [Nostrify](https://nostrify.dev/) to handle the Nostr/Medusa dance.
+We're using [Nostrify](https://nostrify.dev/) and [nostr-tools](https://github.com/nbd-wtf/nostr-tools?tab=readme-ov-file) to handle the Nostr/Medusa dance.
 There's a _lot_ more to come, so check back often, oh Argonaut of the Nostrverse!